ProxyNode/proxynode/README.md

 This is a confirmation that the old development team have left the Proxynode Project.</br>

-Sizzlephizzle is now in charge of the entire project and has formed a community intervention team.</br>
+Sizzlephizzle (sizzlephizzle#0376 on discord) is now in charge of the entire project and has formed a community intervention team.</br>

 Please join us on </br>
 - Discord https://discord.gg/zdrzD9G</br>